A CD4+ count is a blood test to determine how

 immune system is working in people who have been

-human immunodeficiency virus (HIV).
+diagnosed with human immunodeficiency virus (HIV).
 CD4+ cells are a

 type of white blood cell.
 White blood cells are important in fighting